paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (4) A report identifying each family housing unit acquired or constructed under this subchapter that is used, or intended to be used, as quarters for a general officer or flag officer and for which the total operation, maintenance, and repair costs for the unit exceeded $50,000.
 For each housing unit so identified, the report shall also include the total of such operation, maintenance, and repair costs.

-**(c) Annual Report on Privatization Projects.—** The Secretary of Defense shall submit to the congressional defense committees a semi-annual report containing an evaluation of the status of oversight and accountability measures under [section 2885 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2885) for military housing privatization projects.
+**(c) Semi-annual Report on Privatization Projects.—** The Secretary of Defense shall submit to the congressional defense committees a semi-annual report containing an evaluation of the status of oversight and accountability measures under [section 2885 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2885) for military housing privatization projects.
 To the extent each Secretary concerned has the right to attain the information described in this subsection, each report shall include, at a minimum, the following:

 (1) An assessment of the backlog of maintenance and repair at each military housing privatization project where a significant backlog exists, including an estimation of the cost of eliminating the maintenance and repair backlog.